Skip to content

 Resulting output stream will show input_1 input stream and play the audio from that source with slightly lowered volume.
 (If input has a different resolution it won’t be automatically rescaled).

-5. Modify the components to display both inputs.
+5. Modify the <App/> component to display both inputs.

 Tiles component is a simple way to display element in a layout that uses available space efficiently (similar to stream layout in most video call apps).